Testing

 Using case outside a suite test-method is a compile error.

-Assertions — fly.test
+Assertions — fly.assert

-assertTrue(const bool b)b is false
+assertTrue(const bool b, const int code)b is false

-assertFalse(const bool b)b is true
+assertFalse(const bool b, const int code)b is true

 void divideTest() {